Lorenzo-Gandini/affective-computing/README.md

 ### Academic Year: 2024/2025

 ### 📌 About This Repository
-TEAM (Tennis Emotion Analysis for Mates) è un modello teorico per l'analisi delle emozioni e della chimica di squadra nel tennis in doppio.
-Il progetto propone un framework basato su tecniche avanzate di computer vision e deep learning per analizzare espressioni facciali, gesti corporei e movimenti sincronizzati dei giocatori.
+TEAM (Tennis Emotion Analysis for Mates) is a theoretical model designed to analyze emotions and team chemistry in doubles tennis.
+The project proposes a framework using computer vision and deep learning techniques to study facial expressions, body gestures, and synchronized movements between teammates.

-🚨 Attenzione: Questo progetto è puramente concettuale e non prevede implementazione pratica.
-L'obiettivo del corso è la scrittura di una Grant Proposal, un documento che descrive la ricerca, la metodologia proposta e l’impatto atteso.
+🚨 Important: This project is purely conceptual and does not involve practical implementation.
+The objective of the course is to write a Grant Proposal, a document that outlines the research, proposed methodology, and expected impact.

-### 🎯 Obiettivi del Progetto
+### 🎯  Project Goal
-✔️ Riconoscere gli stati emotivi dei giocatori in momenti chiave del match \
+✔️ Recognize players' emotional states during key match moments \
-✔️ Valutare la chimica di squadra attraverso sincronizzazione, congruenza emotiva e qualità delle interazioni \
+✔️ Assess team chemistry through synchronization, emotional congruence, and interaction quality \
-✔️ Analizzare la correlazione tra emozioni, eventi di gioco e performance
+✔️ Analyze the correlation between emotions, game events, and performance

-### 🛠️ Tecnologie Proposte
+### 🛠️ Proposed Technologies
-Nonostante il progetto sia solo teorico, il modello si basa sull'uso di strumenti avanzati di AI e computer vision, tra cui:
+Although this project is only theoretical, the model is based on advanced AI and computer vision tools, including:

-🔹 ResNet50 – Analisi delle espressioni facciali \
+🔹 ResNet50 – Facial expression analysis \
-🔹 OpenPose – Riconoscimento della postura e dei movimenti \
+🔹 OpenPose – Posture and movement recognition \
-🔹 YOLO – Rilevamento e tracciamento dei giocatori \
+🔹 YOLO – Player detection and tracking \
-🔹 SlowFast Networks – Identificazione degli eventi di gioco
+🔹 SlowFast Networks – Game event identification

-### 📄 Il Progetto d'Esame: Grant Proposal
+### 📄 Exam Project: Grant Proposal
-Questa repository contiene esclusivamente la Grant Proposal, il documento richiesto per l'esame del corso.
-Il documento include:
+This repository contains only the Grant Proposal, the required document for the course exam.
+The document includes:

-Introduzione al problema e obiettivi della ricerca \
+- Introduction to the problem and research objectives \
-Revisione della letteratura e lacune scientifiche \
+- Literature review and identified gaps \
-Descrizione dettagliata del framework teorico proposto \
+- Detailed description of the proposed theoretical framework \
-Metodologia e tecniche di analisi \
+- Methodology and analysis techniques \
-Impatto scientifico ed economico del progetto
+- Scientific and economic impact of the project

-### 🚀 Impatto e Futuro
+### 🚀 Impact & Future Directions
-TEAM si propone come un modello teorico innovativo per lo studio delle dinamiche emozionali e della collaborazione nel tennis in doppio.
-Sebbene non sia sviluppato in questa fase, il framework potrebbe ispirare future ricerche nel campo dell'Affective Computing e della Sport Analytics.
+TEAM serves as an innovative theoretical model for studying emotional dynamics and teamwork in doubles tennis.
+While it is not being developed at this stage, the framework could inspire future research in Affective Computing and Sports Analytics.

-📌 Questa repository contiene solo documentazione accademica e non include codice o dataset.
+📌 This repository contains only academic documentation and does not include code or datasets.